 \end{definition}

-Notice that when both $\Gamma$ and $N$ above are countable, then $\mathcal{R}(\Gamma\curvearrowright G/N )$ is a countable Borel equivalence relation.
-Hence, a natural question is to determine where these relations sit within the Borel reduction hierarchy.
+Notice that when both $\Gamma $ and $N$ above are countable, then $\mathcal{R }(\Gamma \curvearrowright G/N)$ is a countable Borel equivalence relation.
+Hence a natural question is that of where these relations sit within the Borel reduction hierarchy.
 The main goal of this section is to address this question for certain definable actions of the form: